solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Instructions

-Microsoft's [quickstart guide] performs standard CRUD operations against the MySQL instance from a console app.
+Microsoft's [Quickstart guide] performs standard CRUD operations against the MySQL instance from a console app.
 This document modifies the code segments from the guide to provide an encrypted connection to the Flexible Server instance.